Brooklyn Navy Yard: Landmark designations

 In 2014, the entire yard was listed on the National Register of Historic Places (NRHP) as a historic district.
 Certain buildings have also been given landmark status.
 Quarters A, the commander's quarters building, is a National Historic Landmark.
 Dry Dock 1, the Navy Yard Hospital Building (R95), and the Surgeon's Residence (R1) inside the Brooklyn Naval Hospital are all New York City designated landmarks.

 A report commissioned by the National Guard in 2008 suggested that the entirety of the Admiral's Row property met the eligibility criteria for inclusion on the NRHP.
-However, in 2010, Admiral's Row sparked a landmarks debate because it had deteriorated to the point of collapse.
-Ultimately, the city approved a plan to redevelop Admiral's Row.
+Admiral's Row sparked a landmarks debate in 2010, having deteriorated to the point of collapse.
+Ultimately, the city approved a plan to redevelop Admiral's Row as a supermarket.
 In 2016, nine of the ten historic houses on Admiral's Row were torn down to accommodate 399 Sands Street, the Wegmans supermarket, and the parking lot.

 A bronze marker on the Brooklyn Bridge contains a section commemorating the history of the shipyard.
 The plaque mentions several of the notable ships that were built at Brooklyn Navy Yard, including the Maine; the Missouri; and the last ship constructed there, Duluth.